MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

    A pretty-printed (reformatted) JavaScript file
 :::image-end:::

-To make the reformatted file scroll to the code that you select in the minified file: close the reformatted file tab, if that tab is open, select code in the minified file in the Editor pane, and then click the **Pretty print** button.
+To make the reformatted file scroll to the code that you select in the minified file: close the reformatted file tab (if that tab is open), select code in the minified file in the Editor pane, and then click the **Pretty print** button.
 The formatted code appears in a new tab, scrolled to the code which you selected.

 For more information, navigate to the section [Reformat a minified JavaScript file with pretty-print][DevToolsJavaScriptReferenceReformat] within the article "Use the debugger features".